 - The underfloor heating system is speedy to install and requires only one electrical connection per unit.

-- Heat Mat offer heating mat at seven different outputs to match your individual requirements (60W/sqm to 240W/sqm) supplying everything from a low background heat to the ultimate quick to warm up underfloor heating system.
+- Heat Mat offers heating mats at seven different outputs to match your individual requirements (60W/m² to 240W/m²) supplying everything from a low background heat to the ultimate quick to heat up underfloor heating system.

 - Heating cables can be used in particularly small bathroom pods and these can be installed onto anti-fracture decoupling membrane which also acts as a cable-carrier to speed up the installation.

-- Where multiple pods are going to be manufactured with the same floor plan bespoke heating mats or cables can be desirable as these can speed up the installation process.
+- Where multiple pods are going to be manufactured with the same floor plan, bespoke heating mats or cables can be desirable because these can speed up the installation process.
 The mats can be sized to perfectly fit the rooms and the output can be tailored to match your individual requirements.

 - Most Heat Mat systems are supplied with a Lifetime Warranty and they are designed to outlast the floor covering above them.

 What else should you consider when heating your bathroom pod?